Code-Institute-Submissions/Gmanprodev-Renovate-it/documentation/testing/testing.md

 ### My Mentor

-Seun was very impressed with the web app and all of the documentation to go along with it.
-She said that she had been using the web app before bed to get into a calm state of mind and her favourite season option was Winter.
-She liked the fact that this had a real world application.
+Akshat was very impressed with the web app and all of the documentation to go along with it.
+He liked the flow of the app how easy it was to navigate, he also mentioned that he could see the general public using the app in real life situations.

 #### Suggested Improvements

-* Have the selection buttons move into one column on smaller screen sizes - implemented.
-* Reduce the amount of empty space on larger screen sizes - haven't implemented as I was not in agreement.
-* Reduce the size of the header (navbar) on smaller screen heights (laptops) so that more content can fit on the page - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
-* On big screen sizes the background image on the meditation pages becomes larger than the screen and some of the image is cut off.
-However this isn't very noticable and the images remain defined and clear - this will be implemented in future releases as the majority of users will be viewing the web app on a mobile device.
-* Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in future releases as the user alreday gets a pop up informing them that the email has successfully been sent - this will be implemented in future releases.
-* When the SWAL alert appears after submitting the contact form, the contact form should automatically close down - I implemented this after all of the documented testing above and the contact form modal now closes automatically after the fields have been validated and the submit button is clicked.
-* The contact form modal is currently accessed via the @ icon in the footer, to complement this have a "contact us" button in the navbar which links to the same modal - this will be implemented in future releases.
+* Remove text shadow from headers - implemented.
+* Compress the size of the images and host them on a more up to date platform - will do on second release.

 ### Peer-Code-Review

-The feedback was that this is an application that could be used in the real world right now.
-Everyone enjoyed using the web app due to the way it interacted with the user and the way it was always giving feedback on users actions.
+The feedback was all very positive and everyone like the look and feel of the app.

 #### Suggested Improvements:

-   * Although the sound quality is pretty good the length of the audio files mean that there are too many stop and start points whilst the audio is playing.
-This leads to a disturbance for the user during their meditation sessions.
-These audio files will be updated in future releases.
-   * Footer Social Media links all go to the generic login pages and not the company pages - I've left this for a later release as SerenAppy doesn't have a Social Media footprint.
-   * Increase colour contrast due to possible accessability issues - Will look to make changes in the future releases.
-   * Have the selection buttons move into one column on smaller screen sizes - implemented.
+   * To have username and password requirements on the sign up form - I implemented this on the first release.

 ### User Review

 The web app was tested by Code Institute students and mentors, friends and family.
 The majority of testing carried on real devices were on Iphone and Samsung mobiles.
-The feedback was really positive, most people commenting on how they would continue to use the web app for everday use.
+The feedback was really positive, most people commenting on how they would continue to use the web app moving forward.

-#### Suggested Improvements:

-   * Although the sound quality is pretty good the length of the audio files mean that there are too many stop and start points whilst the audio is playing.
-This leads to a disturbance for the user during their meditation sessions.
-These audio files will be updated in future releases.

 #### Conclusion

-   * I am aware that I need to replace the audio files with audio that constantly flows rather than stoping and starting, so users can experience a distraction free meditation session when using the web app.
+   * I am aware that I need to implement a greater line of security on the login details.
    * I will use an analytics platform on the next release, such as [Hotjar](https://www.hotjar.com/), to collect feedback form a larger range of users and use that data to implement changes related to the way users navigate the site.